 - 1. Absence of all of readBlock, readaBlock, and block means that blocking input is not possible. - 2.
-Absence of all of readNoBlock, readaNoBlock, and canInput means that non-blocking input is not possible. - 3.
-Absence of readNoBlock means that non-blocking input requires two system calls (using canInput, readBlock). - 4.
+Absence of all of readNoBlock, readaNoBlock, and canInput means that non-blocking input is not possible.

+- 3. Absence of readNoBlock means that non-blocking input requires two system calls (using canInput, readBlock). - 4.
 Absence of readaNoBlock or readaBlock means that input into an array requires extra copying.
-But I do not anticipate that reading into arrays will normally be very important in the "lazy functional stream" model.
+But the "lazy functional stream" model does not use arrays at all.